AlayaNetwork/alaya-truffle/docs/source/advanced/build-processes.md

 You could also create a module or object that implements the builder interface (i.e., is an object which contains a `build` function like the one above).
 This is great for those who want to maintain tighter integration with Truffle and publish a package to make everyone else's lives easier.

-Here's an example using Truffle's default builder:
+Here's an example using platon truffle's default builder:

 ```javascript
 var DefaultBuilder = require("truffle-default-builder");